andrasq/node-qibl/README.md

 Changelog
 ---------

+- 1.15.1 - fix test for older node
 - 1.15.0 - new `flipTo`, `getLastDefined`
 - 1.14.1 - fix copytreeDecycle toJSON and cycles in arrays; faster copyObject on node-v10 and up
 - 1.14.0 - new `chunk` array splitter, `copytreeDecycle` cycle-free object copy